Medical Director Psychiatry Jobs in USA with Visa Sponsorship

 What visa options exist for international psychiatrists who didn't match the H-1B lottery?

 Several alternatives exist.
-Cap-exempt H-1B sponsorship is available through nonprofit hospitals, academic medical centers, and federally qualified health centers.
-J-1 waiver positions through Conrad 30 or federal agencies offer another path.
+Cap-exempt H-1B visa sponsorship is available through nonprofit hospitals, academic medical centers, and federally qualified health centers.
+J-1 visa waiver positions through Conrad 30 or federal agencies offer another path.
 O-1A visas are available for psychiatrists with strong publication, leadership, or research records.
 EB-2 NIW self-sponsorship is also viable, particularly for those serving mental health shortage areas.
 Browse current openings on Migrate Mate to filter by visa type.

 How do H-1B approval rates look for Medical Director roles in psychiatry?